 This tutorial demonstrates how to modify XMP properties from standard schemas.
 It shows you how to construct an XMP object from an RDF stream, apply updates to the metadata values, and write the modified XMP back to the resource.
 It also covers serializing XMP into a string containing an XMP packet in RDF notation.

-This walkthrough is based on the sample < files accompany these tutorials, located in the folder files.
-See "Sample code and tools" on page 9.
+This walkthrough is based on the sample <mpsdk>/samples/source/ModifyingXMP.
+Sample resource files accompany these tutorials, located in the folder <mpsdk>/samples/testfiles.
+See "Sample code and tools" on page 11.

 Creating the MyModifyXMP application